 Adventure and Nature

-Acclimatization: Lokpa and surrounding high-altitude areas require careful acclimatization to prevent altitude sickness.
+acclimatisation: Lokpa and surrounding high-altitude areas require careful acclimatisation to prevent altitude sickness.
 Trekkers should plan rest days and ascend gradually.

 Permits: Visiting Tsum Valley requires both the Manaslu Restricted Area Permit (RAP) and Annapurna Conservation Area Permit (ACAP).
 These can be arranged in Kathmandu or Arughat.